tetratelabs/wazero/RATIONALE.md

 `ReadAt` is the Go equivalent to `pread`: it does not affect, and is not affected by, the underlying file offset.
-Unfortunately, `io.ReaderAt` is not implemented by all `fs.File`, notably `embed.file`.
+Unfortunately, `io.ReaderAt` is not implemented by all `fs.File`.
+For example, as of Go 1.19, `embed.openFile` does not.

 The initial implementation of `fd_pread` instead used `Seek`.
-To avoid a regression we fallback to `io.Seeker` when `io.ReaderAt` is not supported.
+To avoid a regression, we fall back to `io.Seeker` when `io.ReaderAt` is not supported.

-This requires obtaining the initial file offset, seeking to the intended read offset, and reseting the file offset the initial state.
+This requires obtaining the initial file offset, seeking to the intended read offset, and resetting the file offset the initial state.
 If this final seek fails, the file offset is left in an undefined state.
 This is not thread-safe.

+While seeking per read seems expensive, the common case of `embed.openFile` is only accessing a single int64 field, which is cheap.

 ### Pre-opened files